romgar/5minutes/content/articles/transactiontestcase-and-keepdb-option.md

 ==========================
 To be sure that your `TransactionTestCase` are not dependent from each others, you can use `serialised_rollback = True` option.

-If you use it, at the beginning (`SetUp` step) of each test, Django will load the data coming from initial migrations.
+If you use it, at the beginning (`SetUp` step) of each test, Django will load the data coming from initial data migrations.
-How ?
-Django is serializing these initial data, and loading them if you ask it.

 What will happens then is: